pierre-rouleau/seed7-mode/README.rst

 keyword type ``C-q`` after the keyword before any white-space or punctuation character.

+If you do not want to use Seed7-specific abbreviations, you can change the customization of this user-variable with ``M-x customize-option RET seed7-support-abbrev-mode`` turning it off, changing the mode to another major mode (such as fundamental-mode) and re-enabling the seed7-mode.
+If you *Apply and Save* the customization, the setting will persist across Emacs sessions.

+The list of default supported abbreviations is controlled by the **seed7-abbreviation** customizable user-option.
+You can modify the keyword or the expansion of any entry and add or delete entries these via customization.
+The new values are activated the next time a buffer starts the seed7-mode.

-The list of default supported abbreviations are shown inside the 8 following
+The default abbreviations are shown inside the 8 following
 tables:

 - `pragmas`_